Election Information

 MAIL BALLOT DROP BOXES

-There are two mail ballot drop boxes in the City of Cranston that will be open starting on May 15 to receive completed mail ballots in their oath and/or mailing envelopes:
+There are two mail ballot drop boxes in the City of Cranston that will be open starting on Tuesday, October 1, 2024 to receive completed mail ballots in their oath and/or mailing envelopes, as well as to receive mail ballot applications and voter registrations prior to their published deadlines for receipt:

 Cranston City Hall – 869 Park Ave (Side entrance of the building, next to Cranston East)